dbrunner-de/dbrunner-de.github.io/source/_posts/2015-09-04-how-to-use-getbucketlocation-on-amazon-s3-with-racket.markdown

 ```

 PS: I think official Amazon S3 documentation could be a bit more verbose on
-the isssues with GetBucketLocation and signature V4.
+the issues with GetBucketLocation and signature V4.